 - Dr Christopher Williams – University of Leeds, UK

-1 category 1 (external) CPD credit for this session has been applied for at the Federation of the Royal Colleges of Physicians.
+1 category 1 (external) CPD credits for this session have been approved by the Federation of the Royal Colleges of Physicians.
 Delegates requiring a CPD certificate can add this during the registration process for a charge of £15.
 CPD Certificates will be sent automatically up to 10 days after the event date.

 Who should attend?